parhammed/tlauncher-installer-PKGBUILD/README.md

 # tlauncher-PKGBUILD
-an arch PKGBUILD for tlauncher
+an arch PKGBUILD to install tlauncher from official .deb file

 ## usage:
 ```bash